Watch the Trailer

 From the Series

 For Andrew Shoben public art is about so much more than the “bronze guy on a horse holding a sword”.
-With his company, greyworld, Shoben creates urban installation that are a lot of fun and often incorporate sound.
+With his company, greyworld, Shoben creates urban installations that are a lot of fun and often incorporate sound.

-Here at Design Indaba Conference he talks about some of his public installations – the kind that end of becoming some of the highest trending topics on Twitter in the whole world.
+Here at Design Indaba Conference he talks about some of his public installations – the kind that end up becoming some of the highest trending topics on Twitter in the whole world.
 From creating a suspended 2.5-tonne sun in Trafalgar Square to tuning street railings so that they play a tune when you run a stick along them, Shoben ultimately uses his work to increase people's "Gross Domestic Happiness".